One of the many jewelry chain stores that litter the streets of Hong Kong.

-This is part 2 of my GIA training cum holidaying experience in Hong Kong which took place in the early months of 2013.
+This is part 2 of my GIA training cum holidaying experience in Hong Kong.
 During my off-days, I managed to visit a number of local jewelry stores to check out prices and experience diamond shopping for myself.

 Here’s my general opinion about buying a diamond in Hong Kong.
 Like anywhere else in the world, you would expect to be hassled and experience pressure selling once you walk into a store.